 - 2 heaped teaspoons cocoa powder (or cacao powder)

-- 2-3 teaspoons agave syrup, to taste (or sub brown rice syrup)
+- 2-3 tablespoons maple syrup, to taste (or sub any other sweetener)

 - 1 teaspoon vanilla

 Soak cashew nuts in cold water overnight or in hot water for 15 minutes

 Drain soaked cashews and add to a food processor along with all the other ingredients*